nrlab-CRUK/INVAR2/docs/ResultsAndAnalysis.md

 ## Plots and Analysis

-The pipeline will write the analysis results into an "`analysis`" directory (by default).
-This will contains an HTML report, `<STUDY>_invar2_analysis.html`, and numerous plots in PDF format.
-It will also contain some summary CSV files from its own processing.
+The pipeline produces a series of plots and csv files written to the "`analysis`" directory (by default).
+This contains an HTML report, `<STUDY>_invar2_analysis.html`, that explains the results and plots.
+A CSV file tracking the number of mutations per sample across the pipline is included in "`mutations_tracking.csv`", and a results summary is presented in tabular form in "`Results_summary.csv`".